chrlic/chrlic.github.io/_posts/2023-01-02-appd-mwh-blog.md

 6. Deploy sample application

 Now it's time to test the instrumentation.
-Use your application if you have some, or you can use mine testig Java application using published image like following.
+Use your application if you have some, or simply use mine testing Java application using published image like following.

 Create resource definition file `d-downstream.yaml` and paste following content into it: